capacity

 Georgia takes $218.9M from CMS for rural health transformation — the week's only genuine new start

-The five-year cooperative agreement under the AHEAD model carries an explicit AI and EHR technology line, with Deloitte and RSM named as sub-recipients.
+The Year-1 award under the Rural Health Transformation Program — the $50B/5yr appropriation created by H.R.
+1 in July 2025 — carries an explicit AI and EHR technology line, with Deloitte and RSM named as sub-recipients.

-CMS awarded $218.9M on May 5 to the Georgia Department of Community Health under the Rural Enhancement and Transformation of Health (GREAT HEALTH) program.
-Work began December 29, 2025; total program budget is $1.43B over five years, ending October 2030.
+CMS awarded $218.9M on May 5 to the Georgia Department of Community Health under the Rural Enhancement and Transformation of Health (GREAT HEALTH) program — Georgia's Year-1 allocation from the Rural Health Transformation Program (RHTP) authorized by H.R.
+1 (the FY26 reconciliation package signed July 2025).
+Work began December 29, 2025.
 Of the thirteen actions in the window, this is the one new contract.

 The technology component is explicit.
 The fifth of five program initiatives — "Leveraging Technology for Healthcare Innovation" — covers cybersecurity, robotics, EHR integration, and AI deployment across rural Georgia providers.
 Deloitte and RSM are named sub-recipients alongside the state agencies and the University System of Georgia.
-Georgia intends to apply in 2026 to join the CMS AHEAD model beginning 2028, which makes this award a down payment on rural value-based care infrastructure that will need an integrator layer.
+RHTP is distinct from the CMS Innovation Center's AHEAD model (a separate Biden-era state value-based-care demonstration); Georgia has signaled it intends to apply to AHEAD beginning 2028, but the GREAT HEALTH award itself sits under RHTP statutory authority.

-For health-IT vendors, the AHEAD pipeline is the procurement to map.
-Similar state cooperative agreements under the same NOFO will follow the Georgia template — meaning Deloitte's and RSM's roles here are positioning, not just delivery.
+For health-IT vendors, the RHTP cooperative-agreement pipeline is the procurement to map.
+Similar state awards under the same NOFO will follow the Georgia template — meaning Deloitte's and RSM's roles here are positioning, not just delivery.

-Five years; Georgia is one of multiple state awardees
+Cooperative agreement; Georgia is one of multiple state awardees under H.R.
+1

 CMS — Georgia GREAT HEALTH cooperative agreement